EMSL-MSC/munin/README.md

 description 'Nodes in production'
 ```

 For chef-client mode clients will automatically search for the server based on the value of the `node['munin']['server_role']` attribute in the same environment.
-If you don't use `monitoring` as the role name, change it in a role that is applied to any nodes that get the `munin::client` recipe.
+If you don't use `munin_monitoring` as the role name, change it in a role that is applied to any nodes that get the `munin::client` recipe.

 ### Multi-Environment Monitoring
 By default munin-server will only search the nodes own chef-environment for clients to monitor.
 Monitoring all available clients in all environment can be done by setting the ```node['munin']['multi_environment_monitoring'] = 'true'```.